nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.
   * 3a1.
 CohortConnect shows an error message.
-  * Use case resumes at step 2.
+  * Use case resumes at step 3.

-**Use Case 7: Show a person's details using Name**
+**Use Case 13: Show a person's details using Name**

 MSS

 1. User requests to list persons.
 2. CohortConnect shows a list of persons.
-3. User requests to show details of a specific person in the list.
+3. User requests to show details of a specific person in the list using the name.
-4. CohortConnect shows a pop-up with the person's details.
+4. CohortConnect shows the person's details in the detail pane.

     Use case ends.